ornao/pp2main/README.md

 1. I want to easily understand what the game is and how to play the game from the first page
 2. I want to have my name displayed while playing
-3. I want a leaderboard to track the highest scores for different difficuly levels
-4. I want to be able to choose from different difficulty levels
+3. I want to be able to choose from different difficulty levels
-5. I want incorrect answers to light up red and correct answers to light up green
+4. I want incorrect answers to light up red and correct answers to light up green
-6. I want 3 guesses only and then to move onto new screen
+5. I want 3 guesses only and then to move onto new screen
-7. I want to get higher points when i click country correctly first time compared to second and third
+6. I want to get higher points when i click country correctly first time compared to second and third
-8. I want to play game on phone and on laptop
+7. I want to play game on phone and on laptop
-9. I want score and question number I am on to be displayed as I play the game
+8. I want score and question number I am on to be displayed as I play the game
-10. I want to be able to zoom into map so I am able to click correct country even if small
+9. I want to be able to zoom into map so I am able to click correct country even if small
-11. I want play again button at end of quiz and be able to change difficulty level for new game
+10. I want play again button at end of quiz and be able to change difficulty level for new game

 ### Site Owner

-12. I want user to easily play game
+11. I want user to easily understnad how to play game
-13. I want quiz be resposnsive on different devices
+12. I want quiz be resposnsive on different devices
-14. I want a 404 page to show in case of broken link
+13. I want a 404 page to show in case of broken link
-15. I want user to be able to challenge themselves through different difficulty levels
+14. I want user to be able to challenge themselves through different difficulty levels
-16. I want user to contact me with feedback on how they found the game and how to improve
+15. I want user to contact me with feedback on how they found the game and how to improve

 ## Design